tvmai/tvmai.github.io/_posts/2017-08-22-Optimize-Deep-Learning-GPU-Operators-with-TVM-A-Depthwise-Convolution-Example.md

     name='DepthwiseConv2d')
 ```

-## 2. General GPU Optimization Guidelines
+## General GPU Optimization Guidelines

 This part briefly talks about three concepts we should know when optimizing CUDA code: data reuse, shared memory and bank conflicts.
-It would be great if you already know them, then you may skip this part and go directly to part 3.
+It would be great if you already know them, then you may skip this part.

 ### Data Reuse
 In modern computing architectures, the cost of loading data from memory is much higher than doing a single floating point computation [1].